TimoWilken/visual-dc/README.md

 A GUI error reporting mechanism would be nice to have -- errors are printed to `stdout`, but not reported to the user via the UI.

+The following screenshot shows the script input in the top half of the window and the stack after running the script in the bottom half.

 ![Screenshot][screenshot]